PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/formula_recognition.en.md

 <tr>
 <td><code>file</code></td>
 <td><code>string</code></td>
 <td>The URL of an image or PDF file accessible by the server, or the Base64-encoded content of the file.
-By default, for PDF files exceeding 10 pages, only the first 10 pages will be used.<br />
+By default, for PDF files exceeding 10 pages, only the first 10 pages will be processed.<br />
 To remove the page limit, please add the following configuration to the pipeline configuration file:
 <pre><code>Serving:
   extra: